tyjhart/flowanalyzer/Install/README.md

 - Netflow v9:   UDP/9995
 - IPFIX:        UDP/4739

 These ports can be changed, see the [tuning documentation](../Tuning.md).
+Make sure your devices are configured to send flow data before moving on to [configuring Kibana](#kibana).

 # **Kibana**

 A few things have to be done first in Kibana before you get to see the Visualizations and Dashboards.
+Ensure that you've already [configured your devices](#configure-devices) to send flows, so by the time you get to this point there is already some flow data in the index for Kibana to recognize.

 ### **Access Kibana**